 Efficiency wins stack up, each one frees capacity for higher-value work:

-- Process optimization: pinpointing workflow stages where projects stall and restructuring them for speed.
+- Process optimization: Pinpointing workflow stages where projects stall and restructuring them for speed.

-- Workflow automation: identifying repetitive, low-value activities that consume disproportionate time.
+- Workflow automation: Identifying repetitive, low-value activities that consume disproportionate time.

-- Meeting efficiency: quantifying the cost of internal meetings to drive shorter, more focused collaboration.
+- Meeting efficiency: Quantifying the cost of internal meetings to drive shorter, more focused collaboration.

 Improved financial forecasting